Food Standards Scotland: Duties

 As well as replacing the duties of the Food Standards Agency in Scotland, Food Standards Scotland has a role in diet and nutrition policy.
 It also has powers to be able to seize food where labelling rules have not been met.

 FSS has a consumer protection role: making sure that food is safe to eat, ensuring consumers know what they are eating and improving nutrition.
 FSS has a vision of a food and drink environment in Scotland that benefits, protects and is trusted by consumers.

 FSS has a role in providing information and advice on food safety and standards, nutrition and labelling.
 The information provided is intended to be independent, consistent, evidence-based and consumer-focused.

-FSS develops policies, provides policy and consumer advice and delivers a robust regulatory and enforcement strategy.
+FSS develops policies, provides policy and consumer advice and delivers a regulatory and enforcement strategy.
 FSS is funded mainly by government and charges fees to recover costs for regulatory functions.

 Governance

 The FSS Board meets in public.
 Policy recommendations and decisions, and the reasons for them, will be publicly available via the website.